adamlilith/omnibus/README.md

 NB: If for some reason these commands do not work, you can install the package(s) by downloading the latest zip/tar file from the `zipTarFiles` directory and installing the package(s) manually.

 ## Data manipulation ##
+* `bracket`: Find values that bracket a given number.
 * `combineDf`: Combine data frames with different schema.
 * `corner`: Corner of a matrix or data frame.
-* `cull`: Force vectors or rows to have the same length or number of rows.
+* `cull`: Force vectors or matrices/data frames to have the same length or number of rows.
 * `insertCol` and `insertRow`: Insert column(s)/row(s) in a matrix or data frame.
-* `cull`: Force vectors or rows to have the same length or number of rows.
-* `insertCol`: Insert a column in a matrix or data frame.
 * `mergeLists`: Merge lists.
 * `mirror`: Mirror image of text or numeric value.
 * `rotateMatrix`: Rotate a matrix.